Owlaboy/CaveGenerator/Dokumentaatio/implementation_document.md

 ### Time compelxity

-The time complexity of the Bowyer-Watson and Prim's algorithms are _O_(n²)
+The time complexity of the Bowyer-Watson and Prim's algorithms are _O_(n²), where n is the number of points in the triangulation.

 ### Shortcomings and possible improvements